We've independently reviewed this article to make sure it's as accurate as we can make it.

 Another possible reason why your gas dryer is not heating up is because there’s something wrong with the igniter.

 As the name suggests, the igniter ignites gas when it flows to the dryer.
 For your dryer to generate heat, the gas must be ignited.

 I’ve seen that if the igniter is not working properly, the gas flowing to the dryer will not get combusted.
 Without the combustive force, the dryer will not be able to generate any heat.

 Please note if the igniter is not working properly, there is a chance that you have a gas leak in your home.
 Because gas is incredibly flammable, it represents a significant fire hazard.

 You should call the gas company to come out and disconnect your gas line if you think something is wrong with your igniter.

-While you might be able to test your igniter on your own using a multimeter, it is usually better to rely on a professional who can help you.
-Gas is flammable, and you always need to place safety first.
+While you can test your igniter using a multimeter, it is usually better to rely on a professional who can help you.
+Given the flammability of gas, safety should always be your first priority.

 Thank you so much for reading!
 If you found this guide helpful, please check out our other related posts below.